max1220/lua-bitmap/doc/INSTALLATION.md

 # LuaRocks installation

-This library is packaged and build using Luarocks, which makes building and installing easy.
+This library is packaged and build using LuaRocks, which makes building and installing easy.

-Currently this library is not published on a luarocks server, so you need to clone this repository and build it yourself:
+Currently this library is not published on a LuaRocks server, so you need to clone this repository and build it yourself:

 ```